emissary-ingress/emissary/docs/topics/install/help/load-balancer.md

      ```shell
      edgectl install
      ```
-* If your cluster doesn't support load balancers, you'll need to expose AES in some other way.
+* If your Kubernetes cluster doesn't support load balancers, you'll need to expose AES in some other way.
 See the [Bare Metal Installation Guide](https://www.getambassador.io/docs/latest/topics/install/bare-metal/) for some options.